-Blue marks the LEFT instrument.
-Red marks the RIGHT instrument.
+A blue dot marks the LEFT instrument.

+A red dot marks the RIGHT instrument.

 Putting on your instrument with earmould

 Place the tip of the earmould in your ear canal, twisting slightly, making sure that the top part of the earmould (A) is pushed behind and under the fold (B) of your ear.